P2PSP/core/doc/P2PSP/TCS/README.md

 splitters could receive the signal directly from the 0-level source while a 1-level splitter will be attached to 0-level peer.

-In the first case, the latency of each peer in the super-team (a team of teams) will be the same, and therefore, this the latency is smaller than when all peers of the super-team are in one big team.
-However, if for example a 1-level splitter receives the signal from 0-level peer, the latency of the 1-level team will be the sum of the latency of the (father) team plus the latency of the (descendant) team.

 The latency of a team is proportional to the team size (the number of peers in the team).
 Therefore, we can say that the latency is $|T|$ units of time, where $T$ is the set of peers of the team and $|\cdot|$